A YME problem solution based on modified Maxwell equations in sync with an alternatively proposed H(1/2) energy Hilbert space domain

 The classical Yang-Mills theory is a generalization of the Maxwell theory of electromagnetism where the chromo-electromagnetic field itself carries charges.
 For given distributions of electric charges and currents the Maxwell equations determine the corresponding electromagnetic field.
 The laws by which the currents and charges behave are unknown.
 The energy tensor for electromagnetic fields is unknown for elementary particles.
 Matter is built by electromagnetic particles, but the field laws by which they are constituted are unknown, as well.
 The original inertia law (before Einstein's gravity theory) forced to attribute physical-objective properties to the space-time continuum.
 Analog to the Maxwell equations (in the framework of a short distance theory) Einstein considered the inertia law as a field property of the space-time continuum.

-we provide an alternative Schrödinger momentum operator enabling a quantum gravity theory.
-This framework is valid for all energy-momentum related differential equations, i.e. including also the NSE, the Maxwell equations and the Einstein field equations.
+The proposed framework is valid for all energy-momentum (energy density-pressure) related differential equations, i.e. including also the NSE, the Maxwell equations and the Einstein field equations.
 It enables universal field laws of atomic nuclei and electrons spreading out continuously and being subject to fine fluent changes, where e.g. the mass of an electron derives completely from the accompanying electromagnetic field.
 As a consequence there are no longer dynamical matter-fields (i.e. no laws of interaction between matter and field), neither generated by nor acting upon an agent spate from the field.
-This means that the mass gap "problem" of the YME does no longer exist; it is a mathemematical consequence of the non appropriate current mathematical model, not a physical "reality" issue.
+This means that the mass gap "problem" of the YME does no longer exist; it is a mathematical consequence of the non-appropriate current mathematical model, not a physical "reality" issue.

 The same situation is given for the 3D-non-linear, non-stationary Navier-Stokes equations and the (3D-) related "Serrin gap" issue.
 With an analogue change of the underlying operator domain (resulting in a modified momentum/pressure operator) the corresponding weak NSE representation gets well posed with bounded energy inequality, including the non-linear term.
 It is provided in